JosephMatino/MultiAiFilePaster/docs/internal/ENV_MCP.md

 | Asset inventory | Manual ls + notes | `brand_assets` output |

 ### High-Level Flow
-1. MCP client launches `env.py` (defined in `.vscode/mcp.json`).
+1. MCP client launches `server.py` (defined in `.vscode/mcp.json`).
-2. `env.py` ensures `.venv` exists, dependencies installed, hashes match.
+2. `server.py` loads 5 specialized tools from `tools/` directory.
-3. It replaces its process with `multi_ai_assistant.py` (so no wrapper overhead).
+3. Each tool (i18n.py, manifest.py, platform.py, config.py, quality.py) provides codebase-aware analysis.
-4. The server registers 11 tools over stdio.
+4. The server registers 5 tools over stdio with zero Pylance errors.
 5. Client requests tool list (tool listing) then executes tools on demand.
 6. Results are returned instantly; no network calls, no remote services.

 ### Reusing In Other Projects
 Copy `mcp-servers/`, `.vscode/mcp.json`, and `requirements.txt` into a new repo.
 Adjust or remove tools you do not need.
-Update any project-specific constants in the analysis scripts.
+The modular `tools/` architecture makes it easy to add/remove specific analysis capabilities.
 Run the setup task; tools will appear automatically in compatible MCP clients.

 ### Mental Model
 “Local JSON API of project-aware utilities.”
 Each tool is a small focused function; no persistent DB, no background daemon, no external telemetry.